Shuffle/shuffle-docs/articles/Shuffle_Open_Source.md

   - App Development
   - And much more.
 Think of us as an addition to your team for using Shuffle to it's limits.

-## Why enforce Open Source and License on Scale?
+## Why enforce Open Source and License at Scale?

 Shuffle is built on trust.
 People have **severly** abused it.